Image Resources | Not Currently on View

 Jorgensen moved to San Francisco in 1870 to teach painting.
 In 1899 he obtained permission to build a studio-home in Yosemite National Park joining the naturalist John Muir as a resident.

 Married into the Ghirardelli chocolate fortune, Jorgensen felt no need to sell many of his Yosemite paintings, leaving 250 works to the National Park Service at his death.

-Mrs. Augusta Severin; given to the Indianapolis Museum of Art in 1902.
+Mrs. Augusta Severin; given to the John Herron Art Institute, now the Indianapolis Museum of Art, in 1902.